top of page

 Is RON legally valid in Florida?

-Do I have to be in Florida to use RON?
+Do I need to be in Florida for RON?

-No. The notary must be commissioned in Florida, but the signer can be located anywhere.
+No. The notary must be in Florida, but you can be anywhere.

 Is RON more secure than in-person notarization?

-RON and in-person notarization both play important roles in modern document execution.
-The right choice depends on your document type, timeline, location, and acceptance requirements.
+RON and in-person notarization both play essential roles.
+The right choice depends on your document, timeline, and acceptance requirements.
+Choosing correctly from the start helps avoid delays and ensures your documents are completed properly.

 Comments